isomerpages/mlaw-corp/news/speeches/_posts/2023-11-06-post-Keynote Speech by 2M Edwin Tong SC at Medico Legal Society of Singapore Annual Dinner.md

 6. I spent many years in practice, and of that period in practice, I spent many years in medico-legal practice.

 {:start="7"}
 7. Some of my early cases, when I started, were very memorable.
-I once acted for an obstetrics and gynaecology (O&amp;G) specialist.
+I once acted for an obstetrics and gynaecology (O&G) specialist.
 I remember that case very well, because it involved studying reams and reams of cardiotocography (CTG) scans.
 In fact, I became quite an expert on CTG scans, because I had to cross-examine an expert on them.
 So, when my wife was expecting and went into labour, I found myself scrutinising the CTG scans, to the annoyance of her doctor.

 {:start="8"}
 8. I also saw many other cases in the areas of orthopaedics, coronary artery bypass grafting (CABG).